ElmoDFGD/ElmoRim/README.md

 ## What is ElmoRim?

-The ultimate plug-n-play modlist for anyone wanting to play Skyrim in 2023.
 Elmorim is a **compact**, **performance friendly** list that offers **improved visuals**, **modernized combat** and **increased immersion**.
-Everything from the README to mod selection and in-game configuration has been carefully designed to make sure anyone familiar with the vanilla content can jump right in.
 The list caters to those who want to experience Skyrim over a decade after its release.
-To this end, a curated selection of tweaks and fixes for the vanilla content is provided.
+To this end, a curated selection of tweaks and fixes for the vanilla quests are provided.
 No massive content additions and NO CC-MODS REQUIRED.

 > Disclaimer: ElmoRim puts vanilla content at center stage.
 However it is first and foremost Skyrim the way I, Elmo, want it.
 So if a certain mod is included, it is because I want it there.